Rojuinex/node-ipchanger/README.md

-A node.js proxy server that uses tor to change your external ip address.
+A rotating proxy server that changes the proxy it uses at regular intervals